Hi! My name is Monica Luhar and I’m a freelance journalist, writer, dancer, and aspiring teacher based in Los Angeles, California.

-Although my dada did not live to see his granddaughter’s name on TV or her first byline in a national publication, I continue to feel his presence every day I pick up a recorder and a notepad.
+Although dada did not live to see his granddaughter’s name on TV or her first byline in a national publication—I continue to feel his presence every day.
 I carry his spirit and love for storytelling with me wherever I go, as a first-generation Indian American and the proud daughter of immigrants.
-He is a constant reminder that my work is never done, so long as there is a story that needs to be told.

 My reporting adventures have led me to LA Men’s Central Jail, where I helped shadow and produce a story on the K6G unit and the challenges associated with the process of being selected and screened into the unit.
 I’ve also scouted out tattoo and piercing studios in Los Angeles, asking longtime piercers about their health concerns when exposed to constant irritants.